 Broadly speaking, employers appear equally satisfied with male and female graduates in 2020.
 The exception being there is a small and significant difference in employer perceptions of the Adaptive skills of male and female graduates with employers rating females 3 percentage points higher than male graduates, as shown by Table 4.

 Employers rated the skills of younger graduates higher than those of older graduates aged over 30 years.
-Younger graduates were rated significantly better than older graduates with respect to all graduate attributes with the exception of their Adaptive skills, , as shown by the confidence intervals in Table 4.
+Younger graduates were rated significantly better than older graduates with respect to all graduate attributes with the exception of their Adaptive skills, as shown by the confidence intervals in Table 4.
 For example, employers rated younger graduates’ Collaborative skills at 91.1 per cent compared with 83.6 per cent for older graduates.
 Younger graduates were also rated significantly higher than older graduates in terms of overall satisfaction, with graduates aged 30 years or under rating 86.3 per cent compared to graduates aged 30 years or older, 82.3 per cent.

 Employers rated graduates from a non-English speaking background more highly than graduates from an English speaking background in terms of overall satisfaction and all other graduate attributes.
 For example, employers rated non-English speaking graduates Employability skills three percentage points higher than English-speaking graduates, 89.2 per cent and 86.5 per cent respectively, though this difference was not statistically significant.